aaqibj/aaqibj/README.md

 - 👀 I’m interested in developing solution to real world problems
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on any python related project
-- 📫 How to reach me at linkdin https://www.linkedin.com/in/aaqibjaved18/
+- 📫 How to reach me at linkedin https://www.linkedin.com/in/aaqibjaved18/

 <!---
 aaqibj/aaqibj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.